PALAESTRA

 I

-Step into a real founder's shoes at their hardest moment.
+Step into a real founder's hardest moment.
 Two choices, both defensible.
 You commit — then history reveals what actually happened and why.
 A principle stamps into your record.

 II